sjl/.plan/README.markdown

 * Pretty much wrapping up [Silt2][].
 Just need to balance it a bit and write up a little blog post and call it done.
+* Split out the entity/aspect/system stuff from Silt into its own library called [beast][] ("Basic Entity/Aspect/System Toolkit").

 ### 2016-08-09